amirhosseinyavari021/CCG/README.md

 | update               |       | Update cmdgen to the latest version              |

 1. First-Time Setup
-The first time you run a command, CMDGEN will launch a quick setup wizard to learn about your OS and preferred shell.
-This ensures all future suggestions are perfectly tailored for your system.
+The first time you run a command, CMDGEN will launch a quick setup wizard to learn about your OS, preferred shell, and language.
+This ensures all future suggestions are perfectly tailored for your system and preferred language.
 ```
 # Just run any command to start the wizard
 cmdgen g "list files"